 Nonresidents registered under the simplified procedure are eligible for refunds of VAT incurred on purchases in Egypt.
+Nonresident suppliers do not have the right to deduct input VAT but can apply for a refund by submitting a refund request.

-Filing and payment: The unified tax procedures law, which is effective as from 20 October 2020, as well as the related executive regulations, aim to unify various tax procedures that apply to corporate income tax, VAT, stamp tax, and other similar taxes.
-More specifically, the new law facilitates the collection of taxes by merging tax filing procedures.
+Filing and payment: The unified tax procedures law and related executive regulations aim to unify various tax procedures that apply to corporate income tax, VAT, stamp tax, and other similar taxes.
+More specifically, the law facilitates the collection of taxes by merging tax filing procedures.